1Funso/BMI-check/README.md

 - Data collection: The program collects user data via the terminal.
 - Data analysis: The program calculates the user's BMI and categorizes their weight.
 - Data storage: The program updates a Google Sheet with the user's data.
-- Data exploration: The program allows the user to explore the data by printing descriptive statistics and filtering the data by gender, age, or weight category.
+- Data exploration: The program allows the user to explore the data by printing descriptive statistics.

 ## Testing <a name="testing"></a>